 "Now we'll take some time to encourage and edify each other.
 Here are a few options to share:

 - praise to God

 - prayer request (someone will pray for you right away!)

-- sharing an upcoming activity"
+- communication about an upcoming activity

 (Depending on the group size and number of children, you may need to ask people to be brief, reminding them that we should be sharing these things outside of our Fellowship Meal as well!)

 2. Line up members for specific "speaking" roles on a given week

 It's easy to fall into a typical church misconception that the "leader" does everything.
 Don't let this happen!
 Ask other people to lead various components of your communion and edification time.
 You’ll probably want to maintain a list of who has been assigned these responsibilities so you can rotate involvement, and ask/inform people early in the week for upcoming items!

 Some of the regular speaking/leading roles will be: